Our history and how you can get involved

-The Alligator was founded in 1906 as The University News, which was an independent, student-owned newspaper created to serve the University of Florida when it opened in Gainesville.
+The Alligator was founded in 1906 as The University News, which was an independent, student-owned newspaper created to serve the University of Florida.
 In 1912, the newspaper became a part of the University of Florida administration, and was renamed the Florida Alligator.

 The Faculty Committee on Student Publications first governed the newspaper on campus.
 In the early 1930's that committee was replaced by a committee composed of students and faculty, the Board of Student Publications.
 The Board established policy for the Office of Student Publications, which was responsible to the UF president for operations of the Alligator, the Seminole (the yearbook), Florida Magazine, and F Book (an orientation manual).
 Through the years the Office of Student Publications published several other publications from time to time.
 Those included humor (Orange Peel; The New Orange Peel), literary (Florida Quarterly), and general-interest magazines (Release, et al).